Frank Wilson (politician): Premierships

+Personal life

+Wilson married and he and Annie had nine children.
+The penultitimate child known as Linley Wilson was a notable dancing teacher.

 Wilson's health had been poor for some time, and shortly after the election he became seriously ill, and underwent surgery.
 He died at Claremont, Western Australia on 7 December 1918, and was buried at Karrakatta Cemetery.